 If you have been accepted to a Fellowship, please have your adviser contact Academic Services to register for the required credits.
-Fellowship credit is deducted from the five credits allowed for directed research unless attendance at a seminar is required.
+Fellowship credit is deducted from the eight credits allowed for directed research unless attendance at a seminar is required.

 These fellowships are awarded for the second year.
 Designated for students who are strongly motivated to engage in in-depth criminal justice policy-oriented research under the supervision of one of the criminal law faculty.
-Supervised by Professor James Jacobs, (212) 998-6213.

 These fellowships are awarded to students in the spring semester of their first or second year.
 Galgay Fellows clerk full-time during the summer months for a United States Bankruptcy Judge, engage in a research and writing project during the following academic year, and are provided opportunities to observe courtroom proceedings, meet with practitioners and gain insights into the practice of bankruptcy and reorganization law.
 Supervised by Associate Dean Barry Adler, (212) 998-6660.

 These fellowships are awarded for the third year on the basis of legal ability and commitment to civil liberties.
 Each fellow is given substantial responsibility for work on one or more projects, under the supervision of one of the practicing lawyers cooperating with the Hays Program.
 Fellows work with attorneys at the ACLU, NYCLU, NAACP Legal Defense Fund, NOW Legal Defense Fund, Children’s Rights, Inc., Legal Aid Society, and various legal services organizations.
 Supervised by Professor Norman Dorsen, Professor Helen Hershkoff, and Professor Sylvia Law.
 Further information is available at the program website and (212) 998-6232.